la2050/archive/_organizations/garden-school-foundation.md

    In addition to piloting this program at the 24th Street Elementary School, GSF has worked with Widney High, a school for students with multiple physical and developmental disabilities, to create a Horticulture vocational program that includes a commercial greenhouse operation and vegetable garden.
-We are working with the school to create job opportunities for these students, connecting them with local urban agriculture organizations and farmersâ€™ markets so they can make meaningful contributions to their local community.
+We are working with the school to create job opportunities for these students, connecting them with local urban agriculture organizations and farmers’ markets so they can make meaningful contributions to their local community.